-Create persistent volumes with Azure disks for Azure Kubernetes Service (AKS)
+Dynamically create and use a persistent volume with Azure disks in Azure Kubernetes Service (AKS)

-An Azure disk can only be mounted with Access mode type ReadWriteOnce, which makes it available to only a single AKS node.
-If needing to share a persistent volume across multiple nodes, consider using Azure Files.
+An Azure disk can only be mounted with Access mode type ReadWriteOnce, which makes it available to one node in AKS.
+If you need to share a persistent volume across multiple nodes, use Azure Files.

 A storage class is used to define how a unit of storage is dynamically created with a persistent volume.
 For more information on Kubernetes storage classes, see Kubernetes Storage Classes.

 Each AKS cluster includes four pre-created storage classes, two of them configured to work with Azure disks:

 - The default storage class provisions a standard SSD Azure disk.

 - Standard storage is backed by Standard SSDs and delivers cost-effective storage while still delivering reliable performance.

 - The managed-premium storage class provisions a premium Azure disk.